ajaxray/merge2pdf/README.md

 ### Contribute

-If you fix a bug or want to add/improve a feature, and it's alligned to the focus (merging with ease) of this tool, I will be glad to accept your PR.
+If you fix a bug or want to add/improve a feature, and it's alligned with the focus (merging with ease) of this tool, I will be glad to accept your PR. :)

 ### Thanks

 This tool was made using the beautiful [Unidoc](https://unidoc.io/) library.
-Thanks to **Unidoc**.
+Thanks and ❤️ to **Unidoc**.

 ---
 > "This is the Book about which there is no doubt, a guidance for those conscious of Allah" - [Al-Quran](http://quran.com)